KevinRaleie-dev/KevinRaleie-dev/README.md

 ### Working on, Learning and Collab 👇🏼
 - 🔭 I’m currently working on ...
 [Building a peer-to-peer, fashion marketplace](https://github.com/KevinRaleie-dev/threads-ui) and a few other projects.
 - 🌱 I’m currently learning ...
 Elixir.
 - 👯 I’m looking to collaborate on ...
-Anything awesome!.
+All things Javascript.
 - 😄 Pronouns: ...
 He/Him

 ### My Tech Stack ⚡️